Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Air Rockets.md

 ## Equipment Needed
 - **This experiment can take place outdoors**
-- * Pump
+- Pump
-- * Bung with hole or with valve
+- Bung with hole or with valve
-- * Rope
+- Rope
-- * Lemonade (or other fizzy drink) bottle with tube attached for the rope to run through (something with low friction so that the bottle will come back down again and fly further).
+- Lemonade (or other fizzy drink) bottle with tube attached for the rope to run through (something with low friction so that the bottle will come back down again and fly further)
-- * Launch stand
+- Launch stand

 <br/>